Get stories and expert advice on all things related to college and parenting.

 By purchasing protection plans for your student's electronics, you can insure them against theft, damage, or loss.
 Such plans typically have low costs with minimal deductibles and are well worth the peace of mind they provide.

-This insurance provides coverage if your student is forced to withdraw from college for medical or other reasons.
-Most colleges and universities do not provide 100% refunds, but tuition insurance can protect your investment.
+With the rising cost of higher education, tuition insurance has become a standard consideration.
+If a student has to withdraw mid-semester due to a serious illness, injury, mental health condition, or other covered reason, tuition insurance can reimburse up to 100% of the cost of tuition, housing, and fees.
+Most colleges and universities do not provide full refunds beyond the first few weeks of classes, but tuition insurance can protect your investment.
 Before purchasing tuition insurance, review the college's refund policy to understand the timeline and circumstances for receiving a full or partial tuition refund in case of withdrawal.